iancooperman/Fabflix/README.md

 ### JMeter TS/TJ Time Measurement Report

+**The graph images may not show up in the tables, but they DO exist.
+Please check the appropriate file paths within the repo for the images.
+Thank you for your understanding.**

 | **Single-instance Version Test Plan**          | **Graph Results Screenshot** | **Average Query Time(ms)** | **Average Search Servlet Time(ms)** | **Average JDBC Time(ms)** | **Analysis** |
 |------------------------------------------------|------------------------------|----------------------------|-------------------------------------|---------------------------|--------------|